kebedemeron905/ERPtoATP/Documentation.md

 #### 1.1.4: Click on Create from the top right corner <br/>
 ![Homepage](Images/image1.4.png)<br/>

-#### 1.1.5: Search "Oracle ERP Cloud" in the Create Connection - Select Adapter dialogue box, and click on select <br/>
+#### 1.1.5: Search "Oracle ERP Cloud" in the Create Connection - Select Adapter dialogue box, and click select <br/>
 ![Homepage](Images/image1.5.png)<br/>

 #### 1.1.6: Enter a connection name, select Trigger and Invoke for Role, and click create <br/>